Kashish2201/TR102-Training-Diary/README.md

 ###  Reflections:
 KNN was easy to understand and gave clarity on how predictions are made.
 Confusion matrix added a new way to judge model performance.
 Finalizing the project made today’s session feel more real and focused.

+---

+##  Day 12 – 10 July 2025 (Thursday)

+### Topics Covered:
+- Overfitting, Underfitting, and Best Fit in ML
+- Introduction to Cross Validation
+- How Cross Validation helps avoid Overfitting/Underfitting
+- Project Methodology Discussion
+- Finalizing Report Format
+- Started Component Listing for Project

+###  Guided By:
+Training Instructor

+### 📘 Concepts Learned:
+- Overfitting: Model performs well on training but poorly on test data
+- Underfitting: Model performs poorly on both training and test data
+- Best Fit: Balanced model that generalizes well
+- Cross Validation (e.g., K-Fold) helps validate model accuracy on different splits
+- Model should avoid both underfitting and overfitting for real-world tasks

+###  Tools / Platforms Used:
+- Python, sklearn (for cross-validation)
+- Jupyter / Colab
+- Word/Docs for report writing

+###  Tasks Performed:
+- Discussed examples of overfit and underfit models
+- Learned how cross-validation splits data and improves model selection
+- Started drafting the methodology section for our project report
+- Finalized components to be used in the project and started noting technical requirements

+###  Project Progress:
+- Methodology section started (includes tools, algorithms, hardware)
+- Component checklist prepared (e.g., ESP32, DHT11, PIR, NodeMCU, etc.)

+###  Reflections:
+Today’s session helped me clearly understand the problems of overfitting and underfitting.
+Cross-validation gave me confidence about how to improve model performance.
+Starting with project methodology and listing components made things feel real and close to build stage.